 The University of South Carolina requires all students acknowledge the financial arrangement between the student and the University.
 By submitting course registration I am entering into a financial arrangement with the University of South Carolina and I accept the responsibility for all charges billed to my account.

-I understand that my USC bill will be posted online in Self-Service Carolina (SSC) and that all billing notices will be sent to my USC assigned email address and that it is my responsibility to review and pay my bill by the due date.
+I understand that my bill will be posted online in Self-Service Carolina (SSC) and that all billing notices will be sent to my university-assigned email address and that it is my responsibility to review and pay my bill by the due date.

 I understand that accounts not paid when due are subject to a late fee and that current and/or future registration may be cancelled.
 Delinquent accounts will result in a financial hold on my account that prevents registration and access to grades and transcripts, and release of diplomas and certificates.
 Seriously delinquent accounts with balances past due for more than 180 days may be placed with an outside collection agency and/or reported to the National Credit Bureau system and/or may be deducted from state income tax refunds.
 I agree to pay all late payment fees, collection agency fees (which may be based on a percentage at a maximum of 40% of the debt), attorney fees, interest and any other costs and charges necessary for the collection of any amount not paid when due.
 I understand that if I give consent to an authorized user to make payments or a payment arrangement on my behalf, I am held to the subject matter mentioned above.